-This letters accompany the CV or an application form.
+This quality job letters accompany the CV or a standard application form.
 It is important to note that the cover letters has as much relevance as your CV or application form.
 The functional letter gives you the opportunity to market your skills and experiences to the employer and tell him why he should read your CV.
 You need to use the covering letter and point hands at how enthusiastic and suitable you are for the job and also highlight your strong points.

 What do I write in a cover letter?

 The structure of your application needs to cover some important points.

 - Firstly, it should emphasize on what you are applying for.
 This includes the title of the job and where you saw the advert.

 - Furthermore, you need to address the reason why you are opting in for the position.
 This should include why you are interested in the job and why you choose the organization in particular.

 - You also need to highlight your essential skills, experiences and personal qualities and relate them to your suitability in the job.
 You need to emphasize on the information in your CV or well-formatted professional application form.

 - Your covering letter is also where you might be able to tell the employer if you have criminal record or disability as well as other relevant information that relates to your skills and experiences.

 Additional things to include in your letter

 You do not need to type your letter in both side of the A4 paper.
 It should be typed in one side of the paper.
 Your letter should also make reference to important parts of your curriculum vitae.
-However, you should ensure that general details contained in your CV should not be repeated in your letter.
+However, you should ensure that general details contained in your CV should not be repeated in your well-formatted job letter.
 It is also important to end your writing enthusiastically and positively, check the letter with the spell check feature in your computer, proofread the letter to track errors that might not be noticed by a spell checker.